 Office of Comptroller

-As the commonwealth’s chief accounting officer, Ms. Kiehl provides executive leadership and direction to a staff of approximately 420 professional accountants, auditors, contract managers, financial analysts, and payroll professionals.
-She manages an office budget of over $55 million.
-Ms. Kiehl holds a bachelor of science in business administration from the Pennsylvania State University.
-She is a frequent speaker at association meetings and accounting and government conferences.
-Ms. Kiehl lives in Camp Hill with her husband, Doug, and actively participates in her community.
+As the commonwealth's chief accounting officer, Mr. Lyman provides executive leadership and direction to the staff of approximately 420 professional accountants, auditors, contract managers, financial analysts and payroll professionals and manages an office budget of over $55 million.
+Mr. Lyman holds a Bachelor of Science in Accounting from the University of Delaware and has been a speaker at various government auditing and accounting conferences.
+Mr. Lyman lives in Romansville with his wife, Kelly, and four beautiful children - Caleb, Chase, Declan and Ellie.

 About Comptroller Operations

-In 2009, the Office of Comptroller Operations, led by Ms. Kiehl, undertook a bold reorganization to a shared services model that consolidated nine offices and bureaus and streamlined the commonwealth’s finance business processes – resulting in an annual savings of $10 million compared to 2008 costs.
+In 2009, the Office of Comptroller Operations undertook a bold reorganization to a shared services model that consolidated nine offices and bureaus and streamlined the commonwealth’s finance business processes that resulted in an annual savings of $10 million compared to 2008 costs.
 This reorganization earned the office the GFOA’s 2011 E-Government and Technology Award for Excellence in Government Finance.
-Additionally, in 2016 the Office of Comptroller Operations earned the GFOA Certificate of Excellence in Financial Reporting for the 30th consecutive year.
+Additionally, in 2018 the Office of Comptroller Operations earned the GFOA Certificate of Excellence in Financial Reporting for the 32nd consecutive year.